Chiaroscuro woodcut (in four shades of green)

 Catalogue raisonné: Bartsch 10 (XII.100)

 Diogenes was a Greek philosopher who lived during the 300s BC.
 The bird in the background alludes to his cynical response to Plato, who had described man as a featherless biped.
 Diogenes plucked a rooster and brought it to Plato’s school, exclaiming, “Here is Plato’s man!”
 Ugo da Carpi was influential in the development of the chiaroscuro woodcut in Italy.
 The term chiaroscuro combines the Italian words chiaro (light) and scuro (dark).
 Invented to emulate drawings with light and dark pigments on tinted paper, the printing technique uses multiple woodblocks to layer different tones of color.
-This example, considered a masterpiece of Renaissance printmaking, uses four shades of green; the paper provides the lightest color in the composition.
+This example, considered a masterpiece of Renaissance printmaking, uses four shades of green to render tonal values; the paper provides the lightest color in the composition.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.